 If you would like to nominate someone for multiple committees or positions, or wish to nominate several people, you need to complete multiple nominations on-line.

-If you currently hold an IEEE Canada position and wish to continue in that role, you are also encouraged to complete the nomination for that position in order to be considered for 2021 in your current role during the next calendar year.
+If you currently hold an IEEE Canada position and wish to continue in that role, you are also encouraged to self-nominate for the position in order to be considered for your current role during the next calendar year.
 (Note that there is a term limit of three consecutive years, and five total years, for most IEEE Canada roles.)

 In order to give the IEEE Canada / Region 7 N&A Committee an opportunity to prepare and distribute the slate of candidates, there are nomination deadlines which will be updated annually and the dates will be approximately:

-- New Deadline: 31 August 2020: Candidates for 2021 IEEE Canada / Region 7 Secretary, Treasurer, Region Student Representative (RSR)
+- 31 March: Candidates for IEEE Canada / Region 7 Secretary, Treasurer, Region Student Representative (RSR)

-- New Deadline: 4 October 2020: Candidates for IEEE Canada / Region 7 Committee Vice-Chairs, Committee Members, and other positions
+- 30 June: Candidates for IEEE Canada / Region 7 Committee Vice-Chairs, Committee Members, and other positions

 Current Call for Nominations: